learnable-content/Laravel-5/README.md

 ## HTTP Verbs

 Routing also allows us to hit every HTTP verb that we would need to hit.
 HTTP verbs are something we interact with everyday.
 When we request a url that would be a `GET` verb and when we post a form that would be the `POST` verb.
+(It may also be PUT)

 ## Creating a route
 To create a route you would need to do the following to have a url that we can do on the `GET`.
 We are going to open the `app/Http/routes.php` file.